ToolBrain: A Flexible Reinforcement Learning Framework for Agentic Tools: Acknowledgements

 \section{Acknowledgements}

 This publication has emanated from research supported in part by grants from Research Ireland under Grant [12-RC-2289-P2] and [18/CRT/6223] which is co-funded under the European Regional Development Fund.
+This work is also supported by ISY Labs.
 For the purpose of Open Access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.